woordwaark/Spotlight-pipeline/README.md

 ### Software

-The software for lemmatizing and POS-tagging words in text that is written in Gronings can be found in this GitHub repository in the folder `addLemmasAndPOStags`.
+Software for lemmatizing and POS-tagging words in text that is written in Gronings using UDPipe can be found in this GitHub repository in the folder `addLemmasAndPOStags`.
 This folder contains five scripts.
 In the subfolder `texts` a small corpus is found that consists of four texts: `Wikipedia1.tsv`, `Wikipedia2.tsv`, `Wikipedia3.tsv` and `Wikipedia4.tsv`.
 The texts are lemmatized and POS-tagged and are stored as tab-delimited text files.
 With `script1_combine_tables_split_in_train_dev_test.R` those files are combined into one and subsequently split in training data (80%), dev data (10%) and test data (10%).
 The three parts are saved as three CoNLL-U files in the subfolder `conllu`.

 With `script2_corpus_statistics.R` some statistics is provided: the number and percentage of tokens, words and sentences.